wilgaboury/jsignal/readme.md

 ## Motivation

-After decades of different approaches to UI design patterns and abstractions, the software landscape seems to have almost definitely settled on declarative/reactive UI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.).
-Although, when it comes to Java there is a clear lack of options, and libraries like Swing, JavaFX and SWT feel quite outdated in comparison to other frameworks.
-Considering that Java is used extensively in educational settings and for enterprise software development, this project is an attempt at creating a modern library for developing desktop applications.
+After decades of different approaches to UI design patterns and abstractions, the software landscape seems to have settled on the declarative/reactive paradigm for UI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.).
+When it comes to Java there is a clear lack of such libraries, and options like Swing, JavaFX and SWT feel quite outdated by today's standards.
+Considering that Java is one of the most popular languages, used extensively in educational settings and for enterprise software development, this project is an attempt to fill in that void.

 ## Module Disambiguation